 Still from The Insane Biology… by Real Science on YouTube

-45. Wolf – pack hunter
+45. Wolf – Pack Hunter

 A gray wolf stands alert in a wooded area, gazing to the left with soft morning light highlighting its thick fur.